Marry Me Peach Cobbler: Old Fashioned Peach Cobbler From Scratch

 Can canned or frozen peaches be used instead of fresh?

 Yes!
-While using fresh peaches yield the best tasting cobbler, you can use canned or frozen peaches if fresh are not available.
+While fresh peaches yield the best tasting cobbler, you can use canned or frozen peaches if fresh are not available.
 If using canned peaches, drain them and slightly reduce the amount of sugar used since they have been pre-sweetened.
 When using frozen peaches be mindful to cook them a little longer If not thawed before using.

 How do I keep my peach cobbler from being too runny?

 To thicken the syrup in your peach cobbler, add cornstarch before baking.
-The cornstarch ensuring the filling becomes syrupy rather than watery.
+The cornstarch ensures the filling becomes syrupy rather than watery.
 Also, allow the cobbler to rest for at least 20 minutes after baking so the juices can set.

 Can I make peach cobbler ahead of time?

 Yes!
 The peach filling and the dough for the crust can be made ahead of time.
 Store them in the refrigerator, and assemble just before baking.
-Alternatively, you can bake the cobbler a day ahead and reheat it in the oven at 350°F for 20 minutes to restore its crispness before serving.
+Alternatively, you can bake the cobbler a day ahead and reheat it in the oven at 350°F for 10 minutes to restore its crispness before serving.

 Try These Other Great Recipes